whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

     inf.data <- read.csv("inflammation_data.csv", header=FALSE)

-*Note: if you see an error message similar to 'No such file or directory' when trying to read in a file, it is likely that either (i) the file is not located in the current working directory, or (ii) there is one (or more) typos in the filename.*
+If you get an error here, it might be because: - This command was mistyped - The earlier command to download the file was mistyped, resulting in a file with a different name or a missing file - Your current working directory is not the one where the file was saved

+You can use the file browser in RStudio to look for the file, and set your working directory to what it needs to be, or move or rename the files so the command works.

 It's useful to break this command down a little more.